Facilities and Reservations

 Suggested Reminders for Participants

-We suggest that your program announcements or confirmation materials include information about parking, food service, and Center facilities (including that the building is smoke-free) so that your participants will know what to expect when they arrive at the Center.
+We suggest that your program announcements or confirmation materials include information about parking, food service, and School facilities (including that the building is smoke-free) so that your participants will know what to expect when they arrive at the School.
 It is also suggested that you inform your participants that University energy policy may result in room temperatures variation.
 It is recommended that participants dress in layers and bring a sweater/jacket.

 The University of Tennessee strives to provide accessible facilities to meeting attendees.
 Advance notice of individuals with a disability is the best way to ensure specific needs are accommodated and UT Disability Services can assist you with this.
 Your group agrees that it shall comply with the Americans with Disabilities Act regarding your activities related to your event.
 You will be responsible for providing any and all auxiliary aids and services to allow your attendees to have full and equal access to your event.